-After a dreamy hour, a healthy yearly materialized into the clearing.
+After a dreamy hour, a healthy yearling materialized into the opening.
 My heart began to pump.
 I was amazed at how an animal can move so effortlessly and just appear.
 The youngster walked under the aged oak and crunched acorns for the next ten minutes, just beyond a thin veil of brush, twenty yards from my ground position against a bordering pine.
 It’s head bobbed up every several seconds, checked for danger, and occasionally peered back to the direction it emerged from.
 I knew Mama was close.

 I sat in wonder and hoped the mature animal would follow.
 The adolescent looked back one last time as the older doe winded me and sent the relaxed yearling bounding away with a series of quick blows.
 The game was over.

 With a grin on my face I quickly relocated to another pine stand further down the path with the slim chance of ambushing a buck coming out to the acorns.

 Mesmerized by the haunting wind, the last minutes of light slipped through the treetops.

 It was a memorable first outing of the two thousand and eighteen season.